BouaikIlham/hello-rails-back-end/README.md

 ## Frontend

-The Backend part of this project: [hello-react-front-end](https://github.com/BouaikIlham/hello-react-front-end/tree/setup-projet)
+The Frontend part of this project: [hello-react-front-end](https://github.com/BouaikIlham/hello-react-front-end/tree/setup-projet)

 ## Built With